SarangDeshmukh7/OpenCV-Mini-Projects/README.md

-# 10 OpenCV mini projects
+# 10 OpenCV projects for begineers

 ### Table of content